JMRI: Network Access

 - LocoNet systems

-This uses Java RMI to provide client-server access to the LocoNet message stream.
+This uses Java RMI to provide client-server access to the LocoNet message stream on another JMRI instance.

-This uses Java RMI to provides access to the LocoNet message stream via the LbServer protocol.
+This uses LocoNet over TCP to provide client-server access to the LocoNet message stream from various servers.

 - EasyDCC